sveltejs-translations/content-server/README.md

 ```

 To test russian locale the best choice is to clone repo of localized sites from [sveltejs-translations/russian-sites](https://github.com/sveltejs-translations/russian-sites) repo.
 The API URL is preconfigured, so just run `npm run dev:svelte` or `npm run dev:kit` to see result.

+## Keep actual!

+We have a bot, which tracks changes in official documentation and post list in [Issues](https://github.com/sveltejs-translations/content-server/issues?q=) section.
+Please post a comment in each issue like 'RU translated', when you translate theese changes into your local.
+Then other contibutors will skip it and take another one.